 There are two attendance options on offer: daytime on campus and daytime online (plus one day on campus per half term, the first day being 4th January 2022).
 Both attendance options are subject to a minimum number of students.
 When applying, please indicate the attendance mode preferred

-You may be eligible for financial support towards costs of travel, equipment, books and childcare.
-If you are aged 19 or over you may be eligible for an Advanced Learner Loan to cover tuition fees, further information is available from https://www.gov.uk/advanced-learner-loan.
+If you are aged between 19-23 and do not have a Level 3 qualification already, there will be no tuition costs.
+If you are aged 19-23 with a full Level 3 qualification or aged 24+, you may qualify for an Advanced Learner Loan to help pay your Access course tuition fees (see http://www.camre.ac.uk/adult-learners/24plus-loans/).
 This loan may be written off, if you then go on to complete a Higher Education qualification.
-Please contact our Learner Futures Centre on 01223 226315 or email firstname.lastname@example.org.
+Please contact our Learner Futures Centre on 01223 226315 or email email@example.com.
+You may also be eligible for financial support towards such costs as travel, equipment, books and childcare.

-At the beginning of the course, you will be given an English test and a short mathematics test.
+At the beginning of the course, you may be given an English test and a short mathematics test.